ethereum/solidity-website/src/posts/2023-07-19-missing-side-effects-on-selector-access-bug.md

 investigation of a security report related to the use of `abi.decode` with a ternary expression that has side effects, as the type argument.

-The legacy code generator was not evaluating complex expressions, like assignments, function calls or conditionals, whose  `.selector` was being accessed.
+The legacy code generator was not evaluating complex expressions, like assignments, function calls, or conditionals, whose  `.selector` was being accessed.
 This led to the side-effects of such expressions not being executed, and therefore potentially incorrect behavior of contracts compiled using the legacy pipeline.